-NSG 506.
-ADVANCED PRACTICE IN GERONTOLOGICAL NURSING I
+NSG-506.
+ADVANCED PRACTICE IN ADULT GERONTOLOGY CLINICAL I Credits: 3

 Advance practice nursing students integrate theories from nursing and other sciences that are evidence-based and sensitive to cultural and ethical issues.
 Promoting quality outcomes in the adult-gerontology population across the spectrum of young adults, adults, and older adults is the focus of this clinical experience in primary care settings.
 Advanced health assessment, diagnostic reasoning, and development of therapeutic interventions for self-limiting conditions occurs.
 Opportunities for interdisciplinary experience and collaborative practice are provided.
 The seminar component of the course is designed to develop critical-thinking and clinical decision-making skills through case presentations.
-(Seminar and 250 clinical practice hours).
-Prerequisites: NSG 500, 530, 533 and 550 (NP's only)
+(Seminar, Residency and 250 clinical practice hours).

+NSG-500, 530, 533 and 550

-NSG 515.
-ADVANCED PRACTICE IN GERONTOLOGICAL NURSING II
+NSG-515.
+ADVANCED PRACTICE IN ADULT GERONTOLOGY CLINICAL II Credits: 3

 Advanced Practice nursing students integrate theories from nursing and other sciences that are evidence-based and sensitive to cultural and ethical issues.
 Promoting quality outcomes in the adult and gerontology population across the spectrum of young adults, adults, and older adults is the focus of this clinical experience in primary care settings.
 Advanced health assessment, diagnostic reasoning and development of therapeutic interventions for complex health conditions occurs.
 Opportunities for interdisciplinary experience and collaborative practice are provided.
 The seminar component of the course is designed to develop critical-thinking and clinical decision-making skills through case presentations.
-(Seminar and 250 clinical practice hours) Prerequisites: NSG 506
+(Seminar, Residency and 250 clinical practice hours)